Seiko NH35A Movement Guide

 The Seiko NH35 movement is hand-windable and features a hacking function.
 A hacking function means the second hand stops when the crown is pulled out.

 This Seiko NH35A movement is known to be a reliable and fairly accurate automatic movement which is why it has become one of the most popular automatic movements for many affordable watch brands.
-Most notably is Invicta, who features the Seiko NH35A movement in a large range of their automatic watches.
+Seiko are known for being one of the best watch brands under £500.
+Most notably is Invicta, who features the Seiko NH35A movement in a large range of their automatic watches, you’ll find many cool watches for teens manufactured by this brand.

 How to set the time on a Seiko SII NH35